Mohammed Zubair (journalist): June 2022 arrest

-Reactions to arrest
+Reactions to the arrest

-Journalist bodies, human rights organizations, and the political opposition perceived the arrest as a revenge against Zubair's role in reporting on the 2022 BJP Muhammad remarks controversy and Alt News' work of fighting disinformation in the society, while noting of diminishing press freedom in Modi's India.
+Journalist bodies, human rights organisations, and the political opposition perceived the arrest as a revenge against Zubair's role in reporting on the 2022 Muhammad controversy and Alt News's work of fighting disinformation and noted the case as exemplary of diminishing press freedom in India under Modi.

 Retired Indian Supreme Court judge, Justice Deepak Gupta noted that in 40 years since the release of the comedy film, nobody had raised objections to the photo, tweeted by Zubair, for which he was arrested.
 Gupta compared Nupur Sharma who had not been arrested yet for her statement with arrest of Zubair questioning the fairness of police.
-Gupta expressed surprise at the quickly investigation by the police on a complaint by an anonymous account when lodging complaints was difficult.
+Gupta expressed surprise at the quick investigation by the police on a complaint by an anonymous account when lodging complaints was difficult.
 He said that police or a magistrate cannot authorise a 'fishing inquiry' where questions that are not connected to the subject matter of a case are asked.

-Editors Guild of India issued a statement demanding immediate release of Zubair and cited PM Narendra Modi's commitment at G7 meeting in Germany "to ensure a resilient democracy by protecting online and offline content".
-Guild noted that AltNews' "alert vigilance" was resented by "those who use disinformation as a tool to polarise the society and rake nationalist sentiments".
+The Editors Guild of India issued a statement demanding immediate release of Zubair and cited PM Narendra Modi's commitment at G7 meeting in Germany "to ensure a resilient democracy by protecting online and offline content".
+Guild noted that Alt News's "alert vigilance" was resented by "those who use disinformation as a tool to polarise the society and rake nationalist sentiments".
 DIGIPUB, a body of digital news media organisations had condemned Zubair's arrest and demanded the Delhi Police immediately withdraw the case against him.
 It stated, "In a democracy, where every individual possesses the right to exercise the freedom of speech and expression, it is unjustifiable that such stringent laws are being used as tools against journalists, who have been accorded the role of playing watchdog against the misuse of institutions of the state".

 The Wire published an investigation report on the targeting of Zubair by "years-long campaign by a network of anonymous and inauthentic accounts linked to Vikash Ahir, state president of the Hindu Yuva Vahini (HYV) and co-convenor of the Bharatiya Janata Yuva Morcha (BJYM) in Gujarat".
 It noted the simultaneous court proceedings in the two cases and said that Zubair was being targeted by Hindutva brigade as Zubair had been vocal against the communal issues spread by the Hindu fundamentalist groups under the patronage of the ruling Bharatiya Janata Party (BJP).

 Zubair's detention sparked worries about the state of India's press freedoms, which are deteriorating.

-International reaction
+International reactions

 Stéphane Dujarric, the spokesperson for UN chief Antonio Guterres, while responding to a question at the daily news briefing in the United States, talked about Zubair's arrest and said, that, "In any place around the world, it is very important that people be allowed to express themselves freely, journalists be allowed to express themselves freely and without the threat of any harassment…Journalists should not be jailed for what they write, what they tweet and what they say.
 And that goes for anywhere in the world, including in this room."